ajksharma/dda-serverspec-crate/README.md

 #### Remote testing
 ![ServerSpecRemoteWhitebox](./doc/ServerSpecRemoteWhitebox.png)

-For the remote white-box test, the serverspec crate can be used from a source machine to test different aspects of the remote target machines.
+For remote tests the dda-serverspec-crate can be used from a source machine to test different aspects of the remote target machines.

 ## Additional info about the configuration